Dynamo2k1/Customizeable-Search-Engine/README.md

 ## 🚀 Features

 ### 🔍 Advanced Search Capabilities
-- Parse content from various websites in real-time.
+- Parse and rank content from various websites in real-time.
 - Designed for blogs, social media, e-commerce platforms, and more.
+- Implement login and personalized features for search history and favorites.

 ### 📂 Search History Management
 - Automatically saves your searches for easy retrieval.